15+ Best Zero Waste Camping Tips

-Summer is around the corner and you look forward to your holiday.
-You don’t know how but you want your camping trip as zero waste as possible.
+Summer is around the corner and you look forward to your holiday but you are unsure how you can make your camping trip as eco-friendly as possible.
 Does this sound like you?
 Then you are in the right place.
 Read here about my 10+ tips to make your camping trip as eco-friendly as possible.

 Going zero waste camping might require a little bit extra effort and discipline but the planet will love you for it and you feel awesome afterward.

 I love to read but bringing physical books is quite heavy.
-An e-reader is a great alternative that not only saves you a lot of weight in your pack, but it also saves lots of paper.
+An e-reader is a great alternative that not only saves you a lot of weight in your pack but also saves lots of paper.
 Another benefit of an e-reader is that it often has a built-in light so when the sun goes down, you are still able to read your book.
 A tablet can provide you with a movie in your tent if you desire so.

-Bringing cloth diapers on a camping trip is a challenge but there are campsites that will allow you to wash your diapers.
-So, if you have a little one in diapers and you would like to go camping, contact the campsite about the possibilities.
+Bringing cloth diapers on a camping trip is a challenge but some campsites will allow you to wash your diapers.
+So, if you have a little one in diapers and you would like to go camping, contact the campsite before your trip about the possibilities.
 If you don’t want to bring cloth diapers on your camping trip (which I understand as mommy wants a holiday too), choose biodegradable diapers.
 Make sure to purchase a pack or 2 prior to the trip as you often don’t know what is available in stores near the campsite.

 Teaching kids about eco-conscious camping is a great way to teach future generations about how to make a difference in this world.
 Making them aware of their own waste will help them be responsible adults in the future.